Reevoc/Enhancing-Protein-Structure-Analysis/README.md

 The first step involved incorporating a new set of data obtained from the DSSP module.
 To achieve this, we made modifications to the code provided by our professor and then implemented inside the `features.py` file.
 During this process, we also identified and rectified errors present in the code, which were caused by the use of deprecated libraries.
 By addressing these issues, we ensured the proper functionality of the code and obtained the necessary data from the DSSP module (which binaries are also provided in `./src/mkdssp`).

-To address the absence of PDB files associated with `features_ring` dataset provided, we developed a Python script that automatically downloaded structures for each of the provided interaction files.
+Download Multiple Files from the PDB Archive (<www.rcsb.org>) To address the absence of PDB files associated with `features_ring` dataset provided, we developed a Python script that automatically downloaded structures for each of the provided interaction files.
 However,considering the vast quantity, we noticed notable slowdowns in the download speed after a certain amount of consecutive downloads.
-An alternative solution we found was to use a bash script, `batch-download.sh`, provided directly by RCBS PDB [(link)](https://www.rcsb.org/docs/programmatic-access/batch-downloads-with-shell-script).
+An alternative solution we found was to use a bash script, `batch-download.sh`, provided directly by RCSB PDB [(link)](https://www.rcsb.org/docs/programmatic-access/batch-downloads-with-shell-script).
 This script had the same limitation as ours.
 The most efficient solution we landed on was to download the entire dataset from [Download Multiple Files from the PDB Archive (www.rcsb.org)](https://www.rcsb.org/downloads)

 Out custom features are automatically calculated only once at `main.py` execution